 Latest US History Articles

-The Emancipation Proclamation was pretty much criticized on all sides of the political spectrum.
+The Emancipation Proclamation was criticized on all sides of the political spectrum.
 The proslavery movement believed that it was wrong and immoral for the president to inflict such a thing, but their hands were tied due to the fact that they wanted the Union to be preserved.
 The North had originally tried to use the Emancipation Proclamation as a threat to the South.

 The terms were simple, return to the Union or face the dire consequences of having all slaves freed.
 When the South refused to return, the North decided to unleash the document.
 This left Lincoln’s political opponents in a bind because they didn’t want to lose their slaves, but at the same time it would be a disaster if United States were to divide up into two different nations.